On Chow groups of toric schemes over a DVR: Introduction

 Toric schemes over $S$ were first considered in \cite[section IV.3]{KKMD}, mainly motivated by compactification and degeneration problems.
 A similar motivation appears later in \cite{smirnov}.
 More recently, they have been considered in connection to tropical geometry (see e.g.~\cite{katz}).
 They have also played an important role for arithmetic purposes.
-In \cite{BPS} they are used for applications to an arithmetic version of the Bernstein--Kusnirenko--Khovanskii theorem in toric geometry.
+In \cite{BPS} they are used to investigate the Arakelov geometry of toric varieties.

 Toric schemes over $S$ are described in terms of fans in $\widetilde{N}_{\R}= N_{\mathbb{R}}\oplus\mathbb{R}$.
-If we assume proper, they can also be characterized by complete SCR polyhedral complexes. in $N_{\R}$ (see Definition \ref{def:SCR} and Theorem \ref{th:corr-comp}).
+If we restrict to proper schemes, these can also be characterized by complete strongly convex rational (SCR) polyhedral complexes in $N_{\R}$ (see Definition \ref{def:SCR} and Theorem \ref{th:corr-comp}).

-As in the case of toric varieties over a field, many geometric properties of a toric scheme $\X$ over $S$ can be read of the underlying combinatorial structure.
-For example, if $\X$ is regular and proper, and if $\Pi$ is the associated regular complete SCR polyhedral complex (see Defintion \ref{def:regular}), then the generic fiber $\X_{\eta}$ is a toric variety over the field $K$ with associated fan the recession fan of $\Pi$.
+As in the case of toric varieties over a field, many geometric properties of a toric scheme $\X$ over $S$ can be read from the underlying combinatorial structure.
+For example, if $\X$ is regular and proper, and if $\Pi$ is the associated smooth complete SCR polyhedral complex (see Defintion \ref{def:smooth}), then the generic fiber $\X_{\eta}$ is a toric variety over the field $K$ with associated fan the recession fan of $\Pi$.
 The (reduced) special fiber $\X_s$ is a union of toric varieties indexed by the polyhedra in $\Pi$, glued in a way that is compatible with the rational polyhedral structure (see Section~\ref{subsec:correspondence} for details).
-Moreover, a cone $\sigma$ in the recession fan induces a horizontal cycle $V(\sigma)$, while a polyhedron $\Lambda \in \Pi$ gives a vertical cycle $V(\Lambda)$.
+Moreover, a cone $\sigma$ in the recession fan of $\Pi$ induces a horizontal cycle $V(\sigma)$, while a bounded polyhedron $\Lambda \in \Pi$ gives a vertical cycle $V(\Lambda)$.